rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 ## What Lucentis contains

 - -The active substance is ranibizumab.
 Each ml contains 10 mg ranibizumab.
 Each vial contains 2.3 mg ranibizumab in 0.23 ml solution.
 This provides a suitable amount to deliver a single dose of 0.05 ml containing 0.5 mg ranibizumab.
-- -The other ingredients are α,α-trehalose dihydrate; histidine hydrochloride, monohydrate; histidine; polysorbate 20; water for injections.
+- -The other ingredients are α,α -trehalose dihydrate; histidine hydrochloride, monohydrate; histidine; polysorbate 20; water for injections.

 ## What Lucentis looks like and contents of the pack